Optimization Function Classes

 Convex Set

-A set is convex if for all and all :
+A set is convex if and only if for all and all :

 Every point on the line segment between and stays in .
 Examples: balls, halfspaces, polyhedra, the probability simplex.
 Non-examples: the union of two disjoint balls, the set .